2. Attachment and Trust Instead Of Goodies

 Step by step, the dog will learn that he is actually being protected and will thus increasingly relax.
 The more relaxed, the more receptive he will be to learning the new behaviour.

-• I often see dog owners who stop and stand still with their insecure dog when they cross other dogs.
-Often they even turn towards their dog and hence turn their back toward the supposed danger instead of showing the dog that they see the danger and protect the dog.
-Under all circumstances it is much better to stay in motion – wolves and dogs also reduce stress through movement.
+• I often see dog owners who stop with their insecure dog when they cross other dogs and even turn towards their dog and hence turn their back toward the supposed danger instead of showing the dog that they see the danger and protect the dog.
+For most dogs it is better to stay in motion – wolves and dogs also reduce stress through movement.
 Therefore, I do not stop at an encounter, unless I can keep a distance of more than 6m with my dog.

-• To order the dog into sit or drop is counterproductive and has nothing to do with the core problem/emotion of fear and insecurity.
+• To order the dog into sit or drop can be counterproductive and has nothing to do with the core problem/emotion of fear and insecurity.
 A dog that has to sit or drop, but does not offer it of its own accord, still feels too insecure for that.
+If he offers it, fine.

 • Certainly I do not have to go into why treats are counterproductive in this situation.
 It is also completely unimportant whether the dog sits or stands – what is important is the body tension or relaxation.